Cambridge study: The human eye sees more than we thought. 8K really makes sense!

 The latest research from scientists at the University of Cambridge debunks one of the biggest myths about screen resolution: that the human eye cannot notice the difference between 4K and 8K.
 It turns out that it can — and quite clearly.
 According to a publication described, among others, by Tom’s Hardware, the average person can discern as much as up to 89 pixels per degree (the so-called pixels per degree), whereas earlier studies assumed a limit of around 60 PPD.
 This is a significant leap that could change the way we look at next-generation screens.

-8K makes sense — but only if you're sitting close
+8K makes sense — but only if you're sitting really close

-If you have a 50-inch TV and you're sitting 3 metres away from it, your eyes can distinguish details corresponding to a resolution of 1440p.
-In other words — 4K or 8K won't provide a visually better effect.
+If you have a 50-inch TV and you're sitting 3 meters from the screen, your vision will distinguish a maximum of details corresponding to a resolution of 1440p (QHD).
+In other words — even a 4K or 8K TV won't show you more real details at that distance.
+To actually begin to notice the advantage of 4K over Full HD, you need at least a 60-inch screen at a distance of 3 meters.

 Monitors are a different story